Professor George Rzevski is an academic, entrepreneur and consultant, based in London, UK.

 Throughout his academic career, George worked as a consultant on various issues related to advanced information technologies for the UK administration, EU and private companies, including, ITT Communications, London, Antwerp and Paris; ICL Computers, Manchester; IBM, London; Philips, Eindhoven and many others.

-He currently provides consultancy service on Managing Complexity and Building Digital Ecosystems.
+He currently provides consultancy service on Managing Complexity, Artificial Intelligence and Building Digital Ecosystems.

 Professor Rzevski began his academic career in the UK at Kingston Polytechnic, later Kingston University, where he was Professor and Founder Head of Information Systems.
 At Kingston, he launched new undergraduate and postgraduate courses aimed at bringing together disciplines of Information Technology (IT) and Business and led a successful research centre in Computer-Integrated Manufacturing.
 The Centre worked in close cooperation with leading high-technology companies, including ICL, Xerox and IBM.